dcppc/uncle-archie/payloads/Readme.md

 if action is "closed":

-* if "closed" and merge key is false,
+* if "closed" and merged key is false,
   PR was closed w/ unmerged commits.
-* if "closed" and merge key is true,
+* if "closed" and merged key is true,
   PR was merged

+TODO: We need to get an unmerged PR closed webhook, because we are just guessing at it. we had to manufacture our own.

 ## PullRequestReviewEvent